devhausleipzigacademy/async-practice-1/README.md

 3. How many countries state US Dollar as one of their official national currencies.
 4. Get some random advice
 5. Download the astronomy picture of the day
-6. How many search results do you get on GitHub if you search for vue
+6. How many search results do you get for repositories on GitHub if you search for "React"

 #### APIs